Equality and Diversity

 We believe that a lack of diversity in the British Mass Spectrometry community would limit its potential to flourish.
 We believe that the British Mass Spectrometry community must proactively attract, develop and retain the most diverse range of talented scientists if it is to prosper.

-The BMSS EDI Journey
+The BMSS EDI JOURNEY

 Photographs of gatherings of Mass Spectrometrists in the UK from the early 1970s reproduced in ‘A History of European Mass Spectrometry’ (Editor: K.R.
 Jennings, IM Publications, p236-237, 2012) depict an array of white men in black suits.
 One may, on the balance of probability, infer that the majority of those ‘men in suits’ were drawn from a relatively limited socio-economic cohort as at that time only Ca 10% of the total population were admitted as undergraduates to universities in the UK.